Describe your day-to-day responsibilities and a typical day:

 What is the best part of your job?

 The best part of my job is knowing at the end of every day, I did everything possible to make sure our patients, staff, and visitors have a positive experience while on this campus.
 I have learned that there are many things that go on behind the scenes in a hospital; it takes a lot of people and moving pieces to make things happen especially in an industry that never closes.
 Everything requires teamwork and patience is a necessity.

 How does facilities management impact patient care?

-Which of Medxcel’s Core Values speaks the most to you?
+How do Medxcel’s Core Values speak to you?

 My passionate dedication encompasses all Medxcel’s Core Values.
 My faith in God helps my cup stay full, and with that, I am able to pour into those I serve with my whole heart.
 Medxcel's Core Values directly line up with my own, that’s why I love what I do.

 What is the most satisfying part of your work?